 Endometriosis is the leading cause of menstrual pain, chronic pelvic pain, sub-fertility and other symptoms.
 Most GP’s, think that menstrual pain is a normal phenomenon, so the diagnosis of endometriosis is delayed.
 The average time in the world, from the time the woman first visits the doctor until diagnosis, is 8 years!
-Many women suffer from such intense pain that they are confined to bed and painkillers, losing school, work, physical or social activity around the period.
+Many women suffer from such intense pain that they are confined to bed and painkillers, missing school, work, physical or social activity around the period.
 This is a serious interference to the quality of life, and this is an abnormal situation.
-Other women, who suffer from severe pain during intercourse and avoid sexual contact because of this, which is also abnormal.
+In other cases, women who suffer from severe pain during intercourse, avoid sexual contact, which is also abnormal.

 Today, awareness of endometriosis is increasing worldwide, due to the high percentage of women suffering from the phenomenon and the treatment options that have developed.

 What is endometriosis?